kdavies4/ModelicaRes/doc/index.rst

   **Credits**

-  Kevin Bandy to development this package.
-Third-party code has been included
+  Kevin Bandy and Mike Tiller have provided assistance.
+Third-party code has been included from:
-  from:

   - Jason Grout (`ArrowLine
     <http://old.nabble.com/Arrows-using-Line2D-and-shortening-lines-td19104579.html>`_